electronstudio/sdl2gdx/README.md

 ## License

-sdl2gdx is distributed under GPL+Classpath license, the same as OpenJDK itself, so you will have no problem using it anywhere you use OpenJDK.
+sdl2gdx is distributed under the GPL license with the Classpath Exception to allow linking, the same as OpenJDK itself, so you can use it anywhere that you use the JDK, for both free and non-free ('closed source') projects.

 ## Building from source